brakmic/purescript-hoodie/README.md

 <img src="http://fs5.directupload.net/images/160306/7w49zjdd.png"/>

-Hoodie will automatically open your browser and open the demo app.
+Hoodie will automatically open the demo app in your browser.
 This app is basically a shallow copy of the original Hoodie TestApp.
 Open browser console to see a few messages from your PureScript-based app.

 <img src="http://fs5.directupload.net/images/160306/lc83zeuf.png"/>